The Short Version of the Itinerary

 This one young Swiss kid worked in Myanmar for the UN and decided to travel around the world for the next three months.
 His favorite destination so far was Sydney and he was really looking forward to Costa Rica.
 I was under the impression that a few of the younger girls at our table we’re traveling solo also, a trend I run into more and more.
 I dunno whether I consider that brave or stupid.
 (They were young, like, 18.)
 Either way, I sure wish I had the guts to do it.

 After lunch, we jumped back on the boat to “tour” the rest of the Mamanuca Islands for the remainder of the day, though we were really just picking up and dropping off other tourists at each destination with a few informational announcements thrown in.
 We saw the real Treasure Island and the real Castaway Island.
-Saw some of the Yasawa Islands.
-You got a true sense for exactly how small and remote these islands really are (even though our new-found travel friend from Ghana still had a Vodaphone signal and could receive Snapchats, supposedly.)
+Saw some of the Yasawa Islands, which—along with the Mamanucas—have world-class scuba diving sites.
+Sailing around from island to island, you get a true sense for exactly how small and remote these islands really are (even though our new-found travel friend from Ghana still had a Vodaphone signal and could receive Snapchats, supposedly.)
 All in all, nice to get out, but a little bit of a tourist trap.

 Random asides… #1: The ketchup is so sweet, it tastes like barbecue sauce.
 Jeff, obviously, loves this. #2: If you’re a tourist in Fiji, it’s automatically assumed you’re Australian, a first for my arrogant American self.
 And, #3: The Fijian people are amazingly nice.
 More “bulas” and “vinakas” than I’ve ever heard on a trip.